scoday/DevOps/README.md

 Largely Linux, however these Linux machines run on one of two hosts now.
 One is OpenIndiana Hipster, the other is FreeBSD-12.0- current.
 Why you might ask?
 Well look at scoday.tokyo for more information, but to make a long story short for the ZFS file system.
 Why not in the CloudZ you might think?
 Well, I run two laptops (reads efficient and with battery backup), on has 8GB RAM the other has ~11GB RAM and between them I have built a number of VMs.
 All for the cost of, well, the cost to power a laptop which isn't much.
 I already "need" the high speed to do work (in the clouds) so why not run my own cloud for about nothing relatively speaking.

+### Environment Modernization Program 2019
+It is kubernetes for now, last year there was a pretty extensive environent based on Linux, Docker, with some salt stack maintaining things and stuff.
+These days it is slowly being moved over to k8s.
+There will be a good deal more information forthcoming but for now some of the basics are being documented in the kubernetes area [here.](https://github.com/scoday/DevOps/tree/master/kubernetes)

 ## Files
 There are a number of files in here from Dockerfiles to bind configs, to whatever.
 The list changes daily so just browse.